mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 The idea of direct evaluation is super simple.
 All we're gonna do is watch action unfold.
 We're going to act according to π and every time we visit a state we're going to write down what the sum of discounted rewards the utility turned out to be in the end.
 In acting we will have been in many states , and for each one we might have been there many times , we're just going to record what happend, not in one step but all the way to the end.
 When we average those samples together , that will be an average achieved score for that state --that is the value.
 If we do it long enough we'll get the right answer.
 It's called direct evaluation.

+ - Goal: Compute values for each state under π
+ - Idea: Average together observed sample values
+    - Act according to π
+    - Every time you visit a state, write down what the sum of discounted rewards turned out to be
+    - Average those samples
+ - This is called direct evaluation

+这个算法需要保存 所有的 sample value... 后面有改进方法

 ### Example: Direct Evaluation

+ ![][1]

+ ![][2]

 Remember: this is passive reinforcement learning.
 We're only doing policy evaluation.